magyarkuti/linear-algebra/docs/README.md

     Week 12: 6 December.
 ```
 No reschedule or makeup of the midterm quizzes.
-* The expcted date of the Final Exam is: `21 of December, 8am.`
+* The expected date of the Final Exam is: `21 of December, 8am.`

 ### Grading
 - You will receive 5-5 points at maximum for your 4 Mini quizzes and 30 points for the Final exam.
 Thus 50 points can be collected.
 20 points is the limit to not to fail.